code-and-effect/effective_test_bot/README.md

 If there are 2 or more numeric inputs that end with the same jquery selector, the fields will be filled so that their sum will match the html `max` value.

-You can scope the fill_form to a particular area of the page by using the regular capybara `within` `do..end` block
+You can scope the fill_form to a particular area of the page by using the regular `within` `do..end` block

 ### submit_form